Microgeneration Certification Scheme

 • Solar Thermal Hot Water Systems

-As part of MCS arrangements, installers are required to ensure that Building Regulation requirements are fully complied with so in addition, companies can join the Competent Persons Scheme and if Microgeneration work is to form part of Green Deal plans the Green Deal Installer Scheme.
+As part of MCS arrangements, installers are required to ensure that Building Regulation requirements are fully complied with so in addition, companies can join the Competent Persons Scheme.

 2.Guidance for applications: This details the evidence requirements that you will need to provide as part of your application for the Microgeneration Certification Scheme.

 3. This is the certification schemes rules which lay down the rules of the Microgeneration Certification Scheme which each company must comply with including company operating requirements, processes and procedures.